vimota/dotfiles/README.md

 # dotfiles
-Gotta have my dotfiles!
 Plays nicely with:

 - git
 - vim
 - tmux
 - oh-my-zsh
-- rbenv

 # Installation
 Use [homesick](https://github.com/technicalpickles/homesick) to install these dotfiles.
 Yes, it requires [Ruby](http://ruby-lang.org)!
-Thankfully it works on `1.8.7` so you can still be an old tard.
+If running on a fresh machine, best to do `brew install ruby`, and update .zshrc's PATH if gem path if `brew info ruby` differs.

     $ gem install homesick
     $ homesick clone vimota/dotfiles